Signature Edition Blu-ray

 That in a nutshell is the magic of Walt Disney...watching one of his timeless animated classics is more than just a way to pass some time with your kids; it's a gateway back into your own youth, where you can remember what it was once like to feel as though you'd never grow up.

-When Disney goes Diamond Edition for an animated classic, you know you're in for something special.
+When Disney goes Signature Edition for an animated classic, you know you're in for something special.
 This Blu-ray is absolutely gorgeous, with crisp, clean images and vibrant, bright colors throughout.
 This has got to be as good as the move looked when it was first released!

 The uncompressed audio is quite clean, but by nature, doesn't offer a lot of dynamic range, and only minimal usage of the rear stage.
 The music sounds quite nice, and spoken words come through the mix with clarity.

-This Diamond Edition set boasts some entertaining extras, including an introduction by Diane Disney Miller, a deleted scene, alternate ending, and some deleted songs.
+This Signature Edition set boasts some entertaining extras, including an introduction by Diane Disney Miller, a deleted scene, alternate ending, and some deleted songs.
 There is a new featurette about the "nine old men" that animated some of Disney's greatest classics...a real treat!

 Also, there three interactive games based on "Camp Never Land", and a cool "Virtual Flight" that takes you over the London skyline.
 If you've been on the ride at Walt Disney World, you'll feel a little nostalgic with this.
 There are also two bonus discs: a DVD version of the movie, and a digital copy disc.